 D-402: Texas Caller’s Identity—Tele-Center procedures

-If unsure of a Texas caller’s identity, Tele-Center staff instructs the caller to go to a Workforce Solutions Office and present a SSN card and a current Texas driver’s license or other photo identification.
+If unsure of a Texas caller’s identity, Tele-Center staff must instruct the caller to go to a Workforce Solutions Office and present a valid SSN card and a current Texas driver’s license or other government issued photo identification.
 Workforce Solutions Office staff then contacts TWC using the Help Line number assigned to the workforce area and notifies UI staff if the individual’s identity can be verified by the documents provided.
 Identity can be confirmed only if a Tele-Center agent speaks directly with Workforce Solutions Office staff.

-Boards must ensure that the help line numbers are not given to claimants; they are available to Workforce Solutions Office staff only for use when it is necessary to speak immediately with a Tele-Center agent about a pressing unemployment claim issue.
+TWC and Boards must ensure that the help line numbers are not given to claimants; they are available to Workforce Solutions Office staff only for use when it is necessary to speak immediately with a Tele-Center agent about a pressing unemployment claim issue.

 D-403: Work Search